Circulating tumor DNA: ctDNA as a prognostic biomarker

 The question of whether measurement of the amount or qualities of ctDNA could be used to determine outcomes in people with cancer has been a subject of study.
 As of 2015 this was very uncertain.
 Although some studies have shown a trend of higher ctDNA levels in people with high stage metastatic cancer, ctDNA burden does not always correlate with traditional cancer staging.
 As of 2013 it appeared unlikely that ctDNA would be of clinical utility as a sole predictor of prognosis.
+However, some recent studies in 2025 have proven that ctDNA monitorization in pancreatic cancer can be used as an independent predictor of overall survival (OS) when evaluated together with clinical risk factors, showing a higher accuracy than conventionally used techniques (CT scan or CA19.9 monitorization in serum).

 Cancer research

 The emergence of drug-resistant tumors due to intra- and inter-tumoral heterogeneity an issue in treatment efficacy.
 A minor genetic clone within the tumor can expand after treatment if it carries a drug-resistant mutation.
 Initial biopsies can miss these clones due to low frequency or spatial separation of cells within the tumor.
 For example, since a biopsy only samples a small part of the tumor, clones that resides in a different location may go unnoticed.
 This can mislead research that focuses on studying the role of tumor heterogeneity in cancer progression and relapse.
 The use of ctDNA in research can alleviate these concerns because it could provide a more representative 'screenshot' of the genetic diversity of cancer at both primary and metastatic sites.
 For example, ctDNA has been shown to be useful in studying the clonal evolution of a patient's cancer before and after treatment regimens.
 Early detection of cancer is still challenging but recent progress in the analysis of the epigenetic features of cfDNA, or the fragmentation pattern unlock improve the sensitivity of liquid biopsy.
 Furthermore, ctDNA analysis is an emerging tool for understanding the clonal composition of metastatic tumors, detecting different mutations on a genomic scale, studying subclonal diversity that affects the prognosis of the disease as different resistant phenotypes can be found and the appearance of new mechanisms of genomic and transcriptomic resistance to treatment.